khushi-z/SkinVISION-/README.md

-Project: SkinVision

-- Detects skin diseases using ML
+# 🧠 SkinVision - Skin Disease Detection

+## 📌 Overview
+SkinVision is a machine learning project that analyzes skin lesion images and maps them to disease labels using the HAM10000 dataset.

+---

+## ⚙️ Features
-- Uses HAM10000 dataset
+- 📊 Loads and processes HAM10000 dataset

-Setup:
-1. Download dataset from Kaggle
-2. Place inside data/ folder
-3. Run notebook
+- 🖼️ Maps image IDs to actual image paths
+- ✅ Validates dataset integrity (missing image check)
+- 🧹 Clean and portable code (no local path dependency)

+---

+## 📁 Project Structure